-Ting Rai is also a popular snorkelling area, thanks to the tidal reefs that fill with zebrafish and whatnot when the water’s in.
+Ting Rai is also a popular snorkeling area, thanks to the tidal reefs that fill with zebrafish when the tide comes in.

 Evenings at Wood Don Bar.

-There are a few great reggae-Thai bars on Koh Jum.
+There are a few great Thai-reggae bars on Koh Jum.
 One of the best is surely Wood Don Bar.
-It’s followed the rule book for building classic tropical beer spots inspired by Jamaica to the T.
+It has followed the rule book for building classic tropical beer spots inspired by relaxing Jamaica.

 Even the journey to Koh Jum is an enjoyable experience.
-This sleepy and disconnected tropical paradise is only served by a couple of boats.
+This sleepy and disconnected tropical paradise is only serviced by a couple of boats.

-You can either go for the single daily direct ferry, pay extra for a speedboat, or use the local links via the port (by far the most enjoyable option – and the slowest!).
+You can either go for the daily direct ferry, pay extra for a speedboat, or use the local links via the port (by far the most enjoyable option and the slowest).

 The main passenger boat comes by the eastern coast on its way from Koh Lanta to Krabi at around 8 am.
 It won’t stop at Koh Jum itself but will meet longtails out at sea.